Delboy/DryDrops/README.md

     - Here the user fills out his or her contact details, delivery address, and card number.
     - If the user is anonymous, a link to create an account or login will be present.
     - If the user is signed in a checkbox to save the delivery information can be checked.
-    - If the user is signed in and has delivery information checked the delivery details and email address will be automatically filled in.
+    - If the user is signed in and has delivery information saved, the delivery details and email address will be automatically filled in.
     - Any field with an Asterix is required.
 If a user tries to complete the form with any of these fields left blank the affected field will highlight that it needs to be filled in.

     ![Checkout-Details](assets/images/checkout-details.png)